-Applicant's Response: Building and site development approved site plan permit # 22BC23633.
+Applicant's Response: The proposed building and site development was previously approved via site plan 21SP00035.

-Staff analysis: The parcel has an approved site plan 22SP00019 and impacts to parking should not be affect.
+Staff analysis: The parcel has an approved site plan 22SP00035 and impacts to parking should not be affect.

 Environmental Constraints

 No formal review by the Natural Resources Management Department is required for a CUP for onpremises consumption of alcoholic beverages.
 Natural Resources Management (NRM) reserves the right to assess consistency with environmental ordinances at all applicable future stages of development.